willtellis/Exercises/README.md

 The `ExerciseDataManager` is responsible for retrieving exercise data using the `ExercisesAPI` and adding to or updating the `ExerciseEntity` managed objects.

 ## Tests
 The `ExercisesAPI` and `ImageAPI` networking types are each unit tested through mocking using the `URLSessionType` protocol.

+## Open Issues
-Given additional time, `ExercisesDataManager` could be unit tested but currently is not.
+* The `ExercisesDataManager` could be unit tested.

-The `ExerciseViewController`'s timer functionality could be broken out and managed by a testable object, but it currently is not.
+* The `ExerciseViewController`'s timer functionality could be broken out and managed by a testable object.
+* UI tests could be added to test happy path features
+* CoreData errors could be handled more gracefully